Rock School is part of our School of Popular Music.

 Click here for our Rock School Gallery - filled with videos from our rock gigs & bands.

-Week of 16th January to week of 20th March.
+Week of 15th January to week of 18th March.
+The Gig is on Weds 27th March.

-Week of 24th April to week of 3rd July.
+Week of 17th April to week of 26th June.
+Gig on Weds 26th June.

 Rock School is the place where bands are formed and music is made.
 Confidence grows and musicianship develops.
 It was where George Ezra started!